Evgeny Lebedev is the London-based owner of the Independent, the Evening Standard and London Live – together ESI Media.

 However, Evgeny pioneered a rebranding and, in October 2009, made the Standard free.
 It was the first major British paper to do so, relying on higher advertising rates, rather than the cover price, to make the paper profitable.
 Immediately circulation rocketed to some 650,000.

 The bold move paid off, and the paper quickly won a host of plaudits and awards along the way, particularly in recognition of the way it had retained its high quality values.
-Now read by an estimated 2 million people, the Standard is – for the first time in decades – making a profit.
+It is now read by an estimated 2 million people.

 In March 2010 Evgeny stepped in to save another struggling paper, the Independent.
 Once again purchasing the paper for a pound, Evgeny oversaw a relaunch and redesign of the famous paper.
 He then launched a brand new national publication, the i, which was a stripped down version of the Independent selling for fifty pence a copy.
 The i newspaper was designed to appeal to commuters who are in a hurry, but don’t want to be subjected to dumbed down tabloid fodder.